vladikoms/single_chan_pkt_fwd/README.md

 This repository contains a proof-of-concept implementation of a single channel LoRaWAN gateway.

-It has been tested on the Raspberry Pi platform, using a Semtech SX1272 transceiver (HopeRF RFM92W), and SX1276 (HopeRF RFM95W).
+It has been tested on the Orange Pi Zero 512MB platform (OS ARMBIAN 5.35 Debian GNU/Linux 8 (jessie) 3.4.113-sun8i), using a Semtech SX1278 transceiver (RA-02 module)

 The code is for testing and development purposes only, and is not meant for production usage.